swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [sra-tools](https://github.com/ncbi/sra-tools)
+Ubuntu LTS version: 2.11.3<br/>
+GitHub version: 3.0.0

 These are useful tools for using data in the GenBank Sequence Read Archives.
 They provide precompiled binaries on their GitHub page.
+We'll use these since they're a bit newer than what's in the Ubuntu repositories.

 ```
 sudo su -
 cd /usr/local/src